 The future

-Virgin Hyperloop hopes to carry thousands of passengers per hour in large 28-passenger cabin convoys.
-You can travel in Hyperloop inside single cabins arranged a few milliseconds from each other.
+Virgin Hyperloop hopes to carry thousands of passengers per hour inside large convoys of 28-passenger cabins.
+You will be able to travel in a Hyperloop inside individual cabins arranged a few milliseconds apart from each other.

 In this phase, two parallel efforts: alongside the optimization of technology there is the search for economic sustainability.
 It will have to be cheaper than flying, or it will never catch on.

-The future dictated by high-speed daily transportation could be radically different.
+The future dictated by daily high-speed transport could be radically different.
 Imagine (to stay in Italy) being able to cross the whole country in an hour.